frabcus/mpcv/README.md

 Development
 ===========

-To test in development do:
+To run in development do:

 ```sh
 ./main.py